yongjaewon/keyswitch_tester_app/README.md

   - Arduino serial communication
   - SQLite database for state and history
   - Background tasks for monitoring
-- `.venv/` - Python virtual environment
+- `requirements.txt` - Python package dependencies (used to create virtual environment)

+Note: The `.venv` directory will be created locally when you follow the setup instructions.
+It contains the Python virtual environment and is not included in the repository.

 ## Prerequisites